zeeshanahmad-io/docscale/blogs/how-to-get-more-5-star-reviews-on-practo.md

 However, asking for a review can feel awkward.
 It can feel "salesy" or beneath the dignity of the medical profession.
 Many doctors worry about violating NMC (National Medical Commission) ethics or appearing desperate.

 At **[DocScale](/)**, we believe you shouldn't have to choose between your dignity and your digital reputation.
 You can build a stellar profile simply by operationalizing the feedback process.
-Here is how to **increase Practo reviews** ethically, effectively, and without feeling pushy.
+Here is how to **increase Practo reviews** ethically, effectively, and without feeling pushy (Updated for late 2025).

 ---